top of page

 Strong communities are built when people have the freedom and opportunity to work, raise families, and plan for the future with confidence.
 Julie believes Michigan should examine its tax structure carefully, limit unnecessary government intrusion, and focus on policies that allow workers, families, and small businesses to keep more money in their pockets and continue to grow and thrive.

 Julie believes state government should focus less on politics and more on the real issues people deal with every day.
-Her state priorities are simple: protect opportunity, respect working families, and make government more accountable to the people it serves.
+Her state priorities are simple: focus on job market, economic growth, invest in infrastructure and champion citizen-focused services.
+And, make government more accountable to the people it serves.

 State Priorities

-Julie understands the pressures families face because she lives them too.
-Rising costs, busy schedules, and the challenge of balancing work and home life are real, and she believes leadership should stay connected to the everyday concerns of hardworking people.
+Julie understands the pressures families face because she lives them too. leadership should stay connected to the everyday concerns of hardworking people and plans to support working families by enacting policies that increase income, reduce costs, and balance work-life demands.

 Support working families